Spenalva1/ng-recipe-book/README.md

 # NG Recipe Book

 Recipe book built to practice angular fundamentals connected to a firebase database.
 Firebase auth is used to authenticate the user.
+In ngrx branch the same project is build using NGRX to manage the state of the whole app

 ## Development server